Essential Year-End Estate and Inheritance Tax Planning After Losing a Spouse

 - Review Beneficiary Designations: Ensure all beneficiary designations on life insurance policies and retirement accounts are up to date.

-- Consult with Professionals: Meet with an estate attorney, tax professional, and financial advisor to review your situation and develop a comprehensive plan.
+- Consult with Professionals: Meet with an estate attorney, tax professional, and financial advisor to review your situation and develop a comprehensive plan that accounts for the new OBBBA provisions.

 - Make a Deadline Calendar: Create a calendar with all relevant tax deadlines and required actions.

-- Explore Charitable Giving Options: Consider if any of the charitable strategies discussed align with your goals and values.
+- Explore Charitable Giving Options: Consider if any of the charitable strategies discussed align with your goals and values, keeping in mind the new OBBBA charitable contribution rules.

 - Evaluate Asset Valuations: Determine which assets may need professional appraisal and initiate the process.